Berkeley-CS61B/website-sp24/summer/index.md

 All course materials that we can share with auditors will be posted publicly on the course website.
 Also, on the policies page, there is a link to a public Gradescope class that you can join.

 ### I officially enrolled in the class, or filled out the form requesting to be enrolled, but I don’t have access to Gradescope/Ed.
-We sync the rosters once a day, so you may need to wait a bit before being automatically added to the class.
-If you’ve been officially enrolled for 48 hours and haven’t been added, send an email to cs61bl@berkeley.edu.
+We have not yet distributed access to Gradescope/Ed.
+Once the semester starts, we sync the rosters once a day.
+You may need to wait a bit before being automatically added to the class.
+If you’ve been officially enrolled for 48 hours after June 17 and haven’t been added, send an email to cs61bl@berkeley.edu.
 Please don’t ask us about being added until 48 hours have passed; we don’t have time to manually add each student.

 ### How do I enroll late in the class?
 It is your responsibility to keep up with the class before you enroll.